BaguaSys/examples/squad/README.md

 # Fine-tuning BERT on SQuAD1.0

-The following is an example to start training on 8 V100 GPUs and Bert Whole Word Masking uncased model to reach a F1 > 93 on SQuAD1.1:
+The following is an example to start training on 8 V100 GPUs and Bert Whole Word Masking uncased model to reach an F1 score above 93 on SQuAD1.1:

 ```bash